Bittersweet is the way I would describe the moment I realized how much my mother loved her weaving job at the Ponemah Mill.

 I didn’t learn this until late in my mother’s life.
 There were little clues now and then, but I didn’t see or hear them — even as a budding genealogist.
 When I was growing up, we drove by the giant building frequently.
 Yet, Mom rarely mentioned the mill, and I didn’t ask her about the time when she worked.
 She and I lost precious conversations we could have had.

-This photo of my mother Gabrielle Picard was taken around 1940, in her early years as a weaver at the Ponemah Mill in Taftville, Connecticut.
+This photo of my mother Gabrielle Picard was taken in the early 1940s, in her early years as a weaver at the Ponemah Mill in Taftville, Connecticut.

 The Ponemah building at Providence Street and S. 2nd Avenue rises in the background.
 That building housed a grocery store important to those who lived in Taftville.